 Courtney Bonifant is a violist and educator currently based in Olmsted Falls, Ohio.
 Originally from a small town in New Hampshire, she graduated from the Eastman School of Music with a Bachelor of Music degree in viola performance and with a Master of Music degree in viola performance from the Cleveland Institute of Music in 2011.
 Her primary teachers include John Graham, Carol Rodland, and Lynne Ramsey.

 Ms. Bonifant enjoys a career as both a performer and an educator.
 She has held section positions with the Jackson & Lansing Symphony Orchestras in Michigan and has performed in a substitute capacity with the Ann Arbor and Flint Symphony Orchestras in Michigan; the Akron, Canton, and Toledo Symphony Orchestras in Ohio; and the Erie Philharmonic Orchestra in Pennsylvania.
 An avid chamber musician, Ms. Bonifant appears often Northeast Ohio in string duos, trios, and quartets, playing for a variety of events.

 Ms. Bonifant is a member of the Suzuki Association of the Americas and has held faculty positions with the Ann Arbor Suzuki Institute and The Music Settlement's Suzuki Program in Cleveland, and has been a guest instructor of group classes at the Sato Center for Suzuki Studies at the Cleveland Institute of Music.
-In addition to teaching private lessons and group classes at the Settlement, Ms. Bonifant also maintains an online studio of violin and viola students.
+Ms. Bonifant currently maintains a private home studio of violin and viola students.

 For more information about the studio, or to inquire about lessons, please visit the Teaching page.